 What is there to do at LEGOLAND Water Park?

 There are many different areas within the LEGOLAND Water Park.
 You can make your way around to explore them all.
-The newest area is Surfers’ Cove, with racing slides and sprinkler play.
+Surfers’ Cove is toadally cool with racing slides and sprinkler play.
 Pirate Reef is the only attraction that water park and regular park guests can both access.
 Guests from the water park and LEGOLAND enter and exit from opposite sides but ride the same ride.
-You’ll find the wave pool and a water play structure with slides and sprayers (Cragger’s Swamp) at the Lego CHIMA water park.
-The original water park area has the larger slides in the park and several toddler and preschooler water play areas.
+You’ll find the wave pool and a water play structure with slides and sprayers (Cragger’s Swamp) at the LEGO CHIMA water park.
+The original water park area has the larger slides in the park and several water play areas for toddlers and preschoolers.

 When is LEGOLAND Water Park open?

 LEGOLAND Water Park is open during every day in June, July and August.
 It is open some days in March, April and May, and then usually just weekends in September and October.
-The hours are seasonal, so be sure to check the website for operating hours before you visit.
+The hours are seasonal, so check the website for operating hours before you visit.
 It usually opens at 10 a.m. in summer.
-LEGOLAND hotel guests get early access at 9:30 a.m.
+LEGOLAND Hotel guests get early access at 9:30 a.m.
 This is a great way to get a jump on the crowds and hit some slides before the lines build up.
-(Psst ...
-Did you know you can book your LEGOLAND Hotel room with us at a discount?)
+(Psst ... did you know you can book your LEGOLAND Hotel room with us at a discount?)

 Should I get a locker?

 You can be sure your valuables are secure by locking them in a locker.
 The locker wristband system allows unlimited easy access to your locker.
 There are single lockers and family lockers available for rent.